XTB vs IC Markets Comparison

 XTB requires a minimum deposit of $0, while IC Markets requires a minimum deposit of $200.
-From our testing we found XTB offers spreads of 1.07 (Q3 2022), while IC Markets offers spreads of 0.62 (August 2022).
-Both XTB and IC Markets offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for deposits.
+You'll also want to make sure that your broker accepts the funding options and deposit methods that work best for you.
+In our testing, we've found that both XTB and IC Markets offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for deposits

-Which brokers offers more tradeable asset classes, XTB or IC Markets?
+Which broker offers more tradeable asset classes, XTB or IC Markets?